StakeNow/SIWT/packages/docs.siwt.xyz/docs/core.md

   accessTokenSecret: 'YOUR ACCESS TOKEN SECRET',
   refreshTokenSecret: 'YOUR REFRESH TOKEN SECRET',
   idTokenSecret: 'YOUR ID TOKEN SECRET',
   accessTokenExpiration: 900,                      // Seconds.
-Optional, Default 15 mins
+Optional, Default 15 mins.
   refreshTokenExpiration: 36000,                   // Seconds.
-Optional, Default 1 month
+Optional, Default 1 month.
   idTokenExpiration: 2592000                       // Seconds.
-Optional, Default 10 hrs
+Optional, Default 10 hrs.
 })
 ```

 ## Secrets

 The secret can be a random string you generate.
 They are used to encode and decode the tokens and acts as a security layer.
-Treat them accordingly.
+Treat them accordingly and refer to the [official documentation](https://jwt.io/) regarding their requirements.

 ## Generating tokens